topeberti/Polilingo/Docs/Backend.md

 **Outputs:**

-- List of jsons of session ids.
+- List of jsons of full session data.

 #### **3 GET /history/lessons/passed**

 **Purpose:**
-Returns a list of lessons ids that the user has completed.
-Therefore queries the user_lessons_history table where the user_id is the user that is logged in and filters the rows where the passed column is true.
+Returns a list of lessons that the user has completed, including the full lesson data.

 **Requirements:**